Japan declares state of emergency for Tokyo area as COVID-19 cases surge

 Analysts say the new state of emergency would probably trigger an economic contraction in the first quarter - a reversal from a 2.1% annualised expansion forecast in a Reuters poll last month.

-Reporting by Chang-Ran Kim, Kiyoshi Takenaka, Tetsushi Kajimoto, Leika Kihara, Elaine Lies, Daniel Leussink, Jack Tarrant; Writing by Chang-Ran Kim; Editing by Kenneth Maxwell, Gerry Doyle, Robert Birsel
+Reporting by Chang-Ran Kim, Kiyoshi Takenaka, Tetsushi Kajimoto, Leika Kihara, Elaine Lies, Daniel Leussink, Jack Tarrant and Akira Tomoshige; Writing by Chang-Ran Kim; Editing by Kenneth Maxwell, Gerry Doyle, Robert Birsel and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.